felix021/pyshmht/README.md

 **Sharing memory based** Hash Table extension for Python

+**BE CAREFUL**: this package is not for general purpose usage, it only accepts key < `max_key_size` and values < `max_value_size`.
+And although it's sharing memory based, it DO NOT use locks to avoid concurrency problem.
+It was designed for a former project, which had a write process, and many read process after the writer finished.

 For examples, see test cases in python files (pyshmht/Cacher.py, pyshmht/HashTable.py), where you can find performance tests as well.

 Performance